hipay/hipay-docs/hipay-professional-sdk-magento/1-Home.md

-# HiPay Direct extension for Magento 1
+# HiPay Professional extension for Magento 1

 # Prerequisites

-## HiPay Direct account
+## HiPay Professional account

-In order to process payments with this module, you have to create a HiPay Direct account beforehand.
-To do so, go to the [HiPay Direct website](https://www.hipaydirect.com/).
+In order to process payments with this module, you have to create a HiPay Professional account beforehand.
+To do so, go to the [HiPay Professional website](https://www.hipaydirect.com/).

 You may need to use a test account in order to test the payment page and the module configuration.
-You can create a test account on [the HiPay Direct test website](https://test-www.hipaydirect.com/).
+You can create a test account on [the HiPay Professional test website](https://test-www.hipaydirect.com/).

 ## Magento store

 This module is compatible with Magento version 1.x.

 # Installation
 Log into the administration area of your Magento online store.

 In the main menu click on "Magento Connect" and then on "Magento Connect Manager".